mikro-orm/mikro-orm/docs/docs/deployment.md

 of the project.
 It will probably throw a few warnings but you can ignore the errors regarding
 MikroORM: the mentioned pieces of code won't be executed if properly bundled with Webpack.

-## Deploy a bundle of entities and dependencies with [esbuild](https://esbuild.github.io/)
+## Deploy a bundle of entities and dependencies with `esbuild`

-esbuild can be used to bundle MikroORM entities and dependencies: you get a single file that contains every required module/file.
+[`esbuild`](https://esbuild.github.io/) can be used to bundle MikroORM entities and dependencies: you get a single file that contains every required module/file.
+Due to how the bundling works, there are few issues that needs to be properly addressed to make `esbuild` work with MikroORM.

 ### Required shim for Knex with esbuild